 Our favourite place to stay in Hanoi is the colonial Sofitel Legend Metropole hotel.
 From here take the overnight Victoria express train to Sa Pa and stay at the Victoria hotel overlooking cascading rice terraces.
 In Halong Bay we work with a number of luxury junks on a shared or private charter basis.

 The Four Seasons Nam Hai is just a stone’s throw from the cultural sites of Hanoi and also enjoys a stunning beach, whilst the Anantara hotel is more central.
-In Hue there are a number of boutique hotels to stay in, including the charming Pilgrimage Village and the colonial La Residence Hue.
+In Hue there are several boutique hotels to stay in, including the charming Ancient Hue Garden Houses and the colonial Azerai La Residence Hue.

 The main attraction in the south is Saigon/Ho Chi Minh City, home to a multitude of hotels, from the colonial historic charm of the Caravelle, to the more modernised Park Hyatt, the boutique Villa Song or the opulent Reverie.
 Further south you can fly onto the beaches of Con Dao to stay at a glorious Six Senses hotel.